from netgen.occ import *

 Draw( j, mesh, draw_vol=False, order=3, min=-2, max=2, animate_complex=True);

-Evaluation of the Scattered Field
+Evaluation of the Solution

 Define the geometry of the receiver, generate a mesh and evaluate the scattered field \(\boldsymbol E\).